Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

+{Here, we observe that the shot noise-like contribution is non-zero for the helical edge mode transport, while it is zero for the chiral edge mode transport.
+This gives the distinction between chiral and helical edge modes. } {Here, we have two distinct regimes.
+In the regime $eV \gg k_B \mathcal{T}$, the quantum noise correlation ($S_{24}^q$) becomes}

+{In this regime, the chiral and topological helical edge modes can be distinguished and has been shown in Fig. \ref{fig:3}(a)} {and in the regime $k_B \mathcal{T} \gg eV$, $S_{24}^q$ is very small but still helps in distinguish chiral and topological helical edge modes as shown in Fig. \ref{fig:4}(a).}

+{In the regime $eV = k_B \mathcal{T}$ also, we can see the distinction between these two edge modes., which has been shown in Fig. \ref{fig:5}(a).
+In this regime, $S_{24}^q$ is given as,}

-It is a significant result since it distinguishes chiral edge modes from helical ones.
-As shown in Fig. 3, we have verified that for the chiral case, $S_{24}^q$ is zero, but this is finite when the transport happens via helical edge modes.
-The quantum noise correlation between terminals 1 and 3 is only due to the shot noise-like contribution since the thermal noise-like contribution vanishes, which is the same for the chiral case, as shown in Fig. (16).
+The quantum noise correlation between terminals 1 and 3 is only due to the {shot noise-like contribution} since the thermal noise-like contribution vanishes, which is the same for the chiral case. {The reason behind $S_{13}^q$ being only shot noise-like can be understood in a similar way one understands why $S_{24}^q$ is shot noise-like. }

 The quantum noise correlation between terminals $1$ and $3$ gives us,